d2l-ai/d2l-en/chapter_crashcourse/autograd.md

 ## Computing the Gradient of Python Control Flow

 One benefit of using automatic differentiation is that even if the computational graph of the function contains Python's control flow (such as conditional and loop control), we may still be able to find the gradient of a variable.
-Consider the following program:  It should be emphasized that the number of iterations of the loop (while loop) and the execution of the conditional judgment (if statement) depend on the value of the input `b`.
+Consider the following program:  It should be emphasized that the number of iterations of the loop (while loop) and the execution of the conditional statement (if statement) depend on the value of the input `b`.

 ```{.python .input  n=8}
 def f(a):